twuerker/advent_2017/src/main/scala/solution/day02/README.md

---- Day 2: Corruption Checksum ---
+--- advent_of_code.Day 2: Corruption Checksum ---

 As you walk through the door, a glowing humanoid shape yells in your direction.
 "You there!
 Your state appears to be idle.
 Come help us repair the corruption